DhananjayGupta300/DhananjayGupta300.github.io/posts/index.md

 ---
 layout: post-index
 title: All Posts
-excerpt: "A List of Posts"
+excerpt: "A List of Posts by Dhananjay Gupta"
 ---
 {% include _toc.html %}